racheljn/surp2020/people/korea/yoonmirae.md

  Due to the subjective nature of interpreting the comments there may be some discrepancy in the data.
  To see examples of comments that fit strictly into one category, [view the excel sheet with extracted comments](https://docs.google.com/spreadsheets/d/1I0OLaX2n-DolOuLzq0IMx5hv6Jhab-RPM0Rd6wH8dBg/edit?usp=sharing).
- They are colored accordingly to match the graph above.
+ They are labeled colored in column N accordingly to match the graph above.

 **Data Analysis**